A city known for its epic modern architecture, Rotterdam is the place to go when you feel like you’ve seen enough of the classic Dutch canals.

 9. Stroll around Prinses Beatrixpark

 If you’ve ever ventured west of Rotterdam to Schiedam, you probably already know all about this gem.
-A place to enjoy not only walking, but also a botanical garden, a petting zoo, various playgrounds, and some lekker eten, Prinses Beatrixpark is the biggest park in Schiedam.
+It’s a place to enjoy not only walking, but also a botanical garden, a petting zoo, various playgrounds, and some lekker eten.
+With all this, it’s probably no surprise that Prinses Beatrixpark is the biggest park in Schiedam.

 🚇 How to get there: Take the metro to Schiedam Nieuwland and walk for about five minutes from the station to reach the park.